 Where users of BFO need to annotate data pertaining to such problematic cases, then they may in every case use BFO:material entity in formulating the corresponding annotations.
 In the case of the following examples of material entity (thus of continuants):

-an epidemic, a hurricane, a tornado, a forest fire, a flame, a puff of smoke, a sea wave, an energy wave,
+example(material entity)[an epidemic\, a hurricane\, a tornado\, a forest fire\, a flame\, a puff of smoke\, a sea wave\, an energy wave]

-we plan to provide further analyses in the course of developing the next version of BFO.
+We plan to provide further analyses in the course of developing the next version of BFO.
 What makes all of these entities continuants is that they can move and change their shape and other qualities with time while preserving their identity.
 Some of them are even baptized with proper names.

 Already it is clear that BFO or its conformant domain-ontologies will in due course need to recognize also other sub-universals of material entity, in addition to object, object aggregate and fiat object part – for instance: aggregate of fiat object parts [29, 82].
 Thus the treatment of material entity in BFO 2.0 should not be associated with any closure axiom pertaining to the three distinguished categories, in other words it should not be associated with any claim to exhaustivity.